-Owners Jeremy and Andrea have hand-curated a list of local day trips, activities and adventures.
+Owners Jeremy and Andrea have hand-curated a list of all the best things to do on the Kenai Peninsula.
+Choose from Kenai Peninsula tours, day trips, activities and adventures.
 We can book and organize on your behalf.
 We know all the operators personally and stand behind their tours.

-Embark by floatplane on one of the most exciting wildlife trips you can take.
-Choose a more remote Lake Clark National Park or visit one of our more closer locations at Wolverine Creek.
+Embark by floatplane on one of the most exciting wildlife trips you can take – bear viewing in Alaska!
+Choose a more remote Lake Clark National Park or visit one of our closer locations at Wolverine Creek.
 View bears in their natural Alaskan habitat and have the chance at some great photos from the safety of your boat.
 The flight is pretty awesome too!

 Enjoy the scenic beauty of Kenai Fjords National Park from the private setting of a 16 passenger boat.
-You’ll depart from Seward and Resurrection bay as you view whales, wildlife, and tidewater glaciers.
+You’ll depart from Seward and Resurrection bay as you view whales, wildlife, and the tidewater glaciers of the Kenai Fjords.
 Lunch is served aboard the boat.

 The cool turquoise waters of Kenai Lake is one of Alaska’s gems.
 Spend the day kayaking in a pristine glacial lake surrounded by the Chugach Mountains and the Chugach National Forest.